chinmaydd/Hasklify/stack/README.md

-Implementation of stack in C++ and Haskell.
+Implementation of stack in C++ and Haskell

 ## C++